When you think of exploring astronomy, you probably

 your astrolabe on a flat level surface such as a table or

 magnetic north.
-With the azimuth scale lined up with north, you can determine
+With the azimuth scale lined up with

-and noting the direction of the
+from you by turning the stick and noting the direction of the

-Next, pick out several objects such trees, water
+Next, pick out several objects such trees, water tower, power

-Now level the scale so that the straw is horizontal.
+level the scale so that the straw is horizontal.
 It is

 exactly horizontal when the sring with the weight hanging down

 crosses the zero mark on the altitude scale.

 Turn your pointer to one of the objects selected.
 What is

 its azimuth in degrees?
 Next, look through the end of the

 the top of the selected object through the straw.
 Note

 the top of the object in degrees.

 you have selected.
 Have someone to check behind you to

-a bit and we'll get back to some
+a bit and we'll get back to some star gazing.
+Once we

-and learn how to really use this very useful instrument!
+learn how to really use this very useful instrument!

 As you can probably see, to find your way around the

 north.
 You can use a compass, but if you do, you may

 exact.
 However, there is a much easier way if you live

 in the Northern Hemisphere.
 By learning to locate

 where true north is, you can find any other point in the

 sky.
-These next two

-show you how to find
+These next two activities will show you how to find

 the constellation "Ursa Major" (or "The Big Dipper")